 Internal communications with members is always important.
-The charity publish a monthly magazine, Highlight, which now complemented by weekly email news bulletin, called, appropriately enough, e-light.
+The charity publish a monthly magazine, Highlight, which is complemented by a weekly email news bulletin, called, appropriately enough, e-light.
 This keeps all subscribers more up to date on events and programs of interest held in the charity and in the wider Jewish community.
-This year also saw the successful implementation of 'Talking Highlight' for those members of the community who can no longer easily read the printed version.
+To compliment this, the synagogue also produces a CD version of the Highlight magazine called, Talking Highlight.
+This is for members of the community who can no longer easily read the printed version.